MagnusTiberius/fogrt/README.md

 FogRT is an API/SDK for a decentalized IoT platform.

 ## Terms
-* Fog Packet - a packet used by and within the Fog Layer.
+* Fog Packet - a packet used by and within the Fog.
 * Cloud Packet - packet used by and within the Cloud.

 # Features